darwino/darwino-documentation/Running the News Samples.md

 This application can serve as a central server for replication with the mobile demo apps.

 It connects to PostgreSQL for its data storage.
-By default, it uses the port and credentials specified on the [[Preparting the Development Environment]] page.
+By default, it uses the port and credentials specified on the [[Preparing the Development Environment]] page.
 If needed, this can be modified by changing either the `src/main/resources/darwino_default.properties` file in the `dwo-demo-commons` project (which affects the other demos as well) or by creating a copy of this file named `src/main/resources/darwino.properties` in the `dwo-demo-news-j2ee` project itself.

 Android Applications
 --------------------